m-lab/dns-zones/README.md

 # DNS Management for M-Lab

 ## Summary
-There are three primary zones for M-Lab:
+There are two primary zones for M-Lab:

 Static
 * measurementlab.net: website and web services, monitoring and non-platform.
-* measurementlab.org: currently unused for the most part.

 Dynamic
 * measurement-lab.org: all servers part of the M-Lab platform.